CyrilleBillaudeau/Kymo_Analyser_MultiChannel/README.md

 # Usage

-To use KymoAnalyser_MultiChannel_GUI with its graphical user interface, it is simply necessary to run the following command in Matlab's command window:
+To use KymoAnalyser_MultiChannel with its graphical user interface, it is simply necessary to run the following command in Matlab's command window:
 > KymoAnalyser_MultiChannel_GUI

 A user manual can be found in [docs/manual.md](docs/manual.md)